Aqueum/UFS-JSintro/README.md

 - function declaration:
 `function whatever() {}`

-Function expressions use anonymous functions stored in variables.
+Function expressions use named or anonymous functions stored in variables.

 Giving the variable name will return the function, the name with parenthesis calls the function.